-Peggy Sue Collection Proves Fibershed Potential with “New Talent” Prize
+Peggy Sue Collection Proves Fibershed Potential with “New Label” Prize

 If we were giving awards for the ‘eco-est’ or ‘most ethical-green-sustainable’ fashion, fibershed projects might win.
 A movement that focuses on local fibers, local dyes and local labour, think of a fibershed as the ‘farm-to-table’ equivalent for fashion.
 Rebecca Burgess, founder of The Fibershed Project agrees, “A Fibershed roots the fashion industry in the soil, connecting the dots from the soil to our skin and embedding the supply chain in regional landscapes, economies, and communities.”